Shadrackssien/YuppyCart/README.md

 ## Features

-A few of the things you can do with YuppyCart and we are still implementing new and advance features
+A few of the things you can do with YuppyCart and we are still implementing new and advanced features

-* Sign in and Create Acoount Process
+* Sign in and Create account Process
 * Search Engine
 * User-friendly product descriptions
 * Product gallery